voxdotdev/pycrashcourse/chapter_1/notes/notes.md

 "It's a good idea to keep an "ideas" notebook that you can refer to whenever you want to start a new project."

-For this exercise, describe three programs you want to create"
+For this exercise, describe three programs you want to create

 **Potential Python Projects**